fsciortino/TRIPPy/README.md

 Toroidal Radiation Inversion Protocol (Python)

-Originally written by I.Fast, updated to Python 3 by F.Sciortino.
+Originally written by I. Faust, updated to Python 3 by F. Sciortino.

 TRIPPy couples some C routines with Python code using f2py.
 To create the shared object library _bean.so run f2py -c _beam.pyf _beam.c      # Python 2.7